Spectroscopic Techniques in Chemistry

 Structural Analysis

-Spectroscopic techniques provide information about the molecular structure of compounds by analyzing the vibrational modes, electronic transitions, and nuclear interactions within the molecules.
+Spectroscopic techniques provide detailed information about the molecular structure of compounds by analyzing vibrational modes (IR), electronic transitions (UV-Vis), and nuclear interactions (NMR).

 Data Analysis